Key points

-- Head injuries, which can range from mild concussions to severe traumatic brain injuries, have serious potential consequences and can result from various incidents such as falls, accidents, or physical assaults.
+- Head injuries can range from mild concussions to severe traumatic brain injuries, with potential long-term effects on cognitive function and overall health.

-- Common types of head injuries include hematoma, hemorrhage, concussion, edema, skull fractures, and diffuse axonal injury, with symptoms varying from mild to severe.
+- Common types of head injuries include hematoma, hemorrhage, concussion, edema, skull fracture, and diffuse axonal injury.

 - Following the healthcare provider's instructions closely and attending all follow-up appointments are essential to ensure the best possible recovery.